Leg Cramps During Pregnancy

 Causes Leg Cramps During Pregnancy

 There are no definite reasons to pin down muscle cramps during pregnancy.
-Back in the days, it was thought that calcium deficiency is the reason behind these spasms.
-Later research concluded that calcium insufficiency is not the reason to blame for leg cramps.
+Back in the day, it was thought that calcium deficiency was the reason behind these spasms.
+Later research concluded that calcium insufficiency is not the reason for leg cramps.
 Some other factors may trigger leg cramps in the course of pregnancy, such as:

 1. Overload on Muscles

-Leg cramps are found to be more prominent during the second and the third trimester of pregnancy.
-This relates to the weight gained during pregnancy with the leg cramps.
-As the leg muscles need to support the extra weight, this excessive work of the muscle can cause leg cramps.
+Leg cramps are found to be more prominent during the second and third trimesters of pregnancy.
+This relates to the weight gained during pregnancy due to the leg cramps.
+As the leg muscles need to support the extra weight, this excessive work of the muscles can cause leg cramps (2).

 2. Pressure on the Blood Vessels